SymplBrush is the best mouthpiece style toothbrush available today.

 This seems quite high when you consider that a regular electric toothbrush like the Smart 1500 from Oral-B works out at $0.11 per day.

-SymplBrush is 3 times the price, but brushes the teeth in a quarter of the time.
+SymplBrush is just shy of 3 times the price, but brushes the teeth in a quarter of the time.
 This is a premium many would consider worth paying for the time saving alone.

 You also don’t have the massive scale and pricing control that Oral-B and Sonicare have Production costs are inevitably much higher for SymplBrush.